decargroup/pymlg/README.md

-# Pylie
+# Pylie - with both JAX and Numpy implementations
-An instantiation-free python library for common matrix Lie group operations.
-Functions in this repo operate entirely on numpy arrays, with the intention of minimizing overhead and keeping the implementation as simple as possible.
+An instantiation-free python package for common matrix Lie group operations implemented as __pure static classes__.
+Using pure static classes keeps the usage extremely simple while still allowing for abstraction and inheritance.
+We do not introduce new objects with stateful behavior that must be learnt.
+Everything operates directly on arrays/tensors.
+This allows users to implement their own more sophisticated objects using these classes as back-end mathematical implementations.

 ## Installation
 Begin by cloning this repo somewhere.
 To install, go to the clone directory and run